Category Archives: The Woodlore Team

 Continue reading

-Woodlore Staff Training
+Woodlore Team Training

 With the upcoming course season celebrating our 35th anniversary, the Woodlore field team assembled to share tales of adventures over the winter and maintain skills and knowledge in preparation for a very exciting year, with Ray leading a selection of time-honoured courses.